 It all comes down to bankruptcy.
-Put simply, bankruptcy is financial last resort, but an opportunity to start fresh.
-It is there, in part, to encourage risk taking and provide a safety net when things don’t work out.
-Obviously, its not quite that simple, as there is an entire area of law and economic theory devoted to this subject.
+Put simply, bankruptcy is a financial last resort, but an opportunity to start fresh.
+It is there, in part, to encourage risk-taking and provide a safety net when things don’t work out.
+Obviously, it’s not quite that simple, as there is an entire area of law and economic theory devoted to this subject.

-However, despite the complexity of bankruptcy law, there are some basic principals that usually apply.
+However, despite the complexity of bankruptcy law, there are some basic principles that usually apply.
 For example, in the United States, an individual has the ability to start a business without the risk of permanent financial ruin.
-As a society we want this rule because it encourages job creation and advances our economy.
+As a society, we want this rule because it encourages job creation and advances our economy.

 Borrowers of student loans don’t get the same bankruptcy protection.
 Because student loans are so difficult to remove in bankruptcy, borrowers who cannot afford their debt face wage garnishments, destroyed credit, and little hope for things to improve.